-The ferocious Confederate attack pushed the Federals across the river within about 45 minutes.
-As the Federal line crumbled, Crittenden directed his artillery chief, Captain John Mendenhall, to place 58 cannon on the high ground west of the river.
+Breckinridge’s division, which included the “Orphan Brigade” of Kentuckians (called such because Federals would not allow them to return to their home state of Kentucky), advanced in two lines.
+The ferocious Confederate attack surprisingly pushed the Federals across Stones River within about 45 minutes.
+As the Federal line crumbled, Major-General Thomas L. Crittenden, commanding the Federal left wing, directed his artillery chief, Captain John Mendenhall, to place 58 guns on the high ground west of the river.
 When the Confederates came within range, the guns opened with murderous accuracy.

 The artillery stopped the Confederate advance, giving the infantry time to regroup and counterattack.
 The Federals eventually pushed the Confederates back to their starting point, inflicting heavy losses in the process.
 The Confederates lost about 1,800 men in the futile assault.
-Breckinridge rode among his troops saying, “My poor orphans, my poor orphans!”
+Breckinridge passed through his retreating men “like a wounded lion” until he came upon his decimated Orphan Brigade.
+Breckinridge wept as he rode among them, saying, “My poor orphans, my poor orphans!”

 In the fighting from December 31st through January 2nd, the Federals sustained 12,906 casualties (1,677 killed, 7,543 wounded, and 3,686 missing or captured) out of about 44,000 men.
 The Confederates lost 11,739 (1,294 killed, 7,945 wounded and 2,500 missing or captured) out of about 37,000.
 The 24,645 total casualties for both sides surpassed both the Battles of Shiloh and Antietam, and the 31 percent casualty rate exceeded all other battles in the war.
 Four generals were killed: Federals Edward N. Kirk and Joshua W. Sill, and Confederates James E. Rains and Roger W. Hanson.